 2. Artificial Sweeteners

-Many people are turning to artificial sweeteners when they learn the dangers of sugar.
+Many people turn to artificial sweeteners when they learn the dangers of sugar.
 Unfortunately, artificial sweeteners are not a better choice.
 Some studies have linked the intake of artificial sweeteners to weight gain.
 In addition, some artificial sweeteners are neurotoxic and can pass the blood-brain barrier.
 Others can disrupt the balance of your gut flora.
 If you need a sweet treat, grab a piece of organic fruit.

 3. Artificial Flavors